 A combined table of occupations as per skilled occupations lists is available here: Download Combined Skilled Occupations Lists

-Either the SOL or CSOL columns will apply to you.
+Either the MLTSSL or STSOL columns will apply to you.
 Skills assessment is never a minor exercise, and you need to consider this carefully before getting started.
 If English is not your native language you should also be prepared to test your English at the beginning, there are now five different English tests available.

 Within this heading, there are the following principal types of visas: